 Australians lose huge chunks of money every year because they are unable to produce bills of expenses for claiming the deductions.
 This casual attitude toward record-keeping costs huge in terms of tax planning.

 The basic habit of record keeping helps to save huge:

-At the time of filing of return of income, if the ATO questions any of your claim for deduction, you can easily present to them the bills for expenses incurred.
-By keeping up to date records you can claim all the deductions you are entitled to and save huge tax amounts.
+At the time of filing of return of income, if the ATO questions any of your claims for the deduction, you can easily present to them the bills for expenses incurred.
+By keeping up-to-date records you can claim all the deductions you are entitled to and save huge tax amounts.

-Not only does this record keeping habit help you save tax but it acts as proof of your incomes and expenditures.
-You need to furnish these details when you think about purchasing property, seek financial advisory or increase insurances.
+Not only does this record-keeping habit help you save tax but it acts as proof of your income and expenditures.
+You need to furnish these details when you think about purchasing property, seeking financial advisory or increasing insurance.
 Thus, good record keeping helps in the proper management of not only the tax but several other areas of life as well.

 Incomes and expenditures that need to be recorded:

 Below is an extensive list of the receipts and expenses which must be well recorded by an individual for claiming tax deductions.
 The list is highly extensive and all items listed might not apply to everyone.